QBDev0ps/DevOps-Cloud-projects/Project18.md

 - `terraform apply`

-**Step 1:** We create a file and named **`backend.tf`** then we add the following code and replace the name of the S3 bucket we created in [Project-16](https://expert-pbl.darey.io/en/latest/project16.html).
+**Step 1:** We add the following code to the _main.tf file in the root module and we replace the name of the S3 bucket we created in [Project-16](https://expert-pbl.darey.io/en/latest/project16.html).

 ```
-# Note: The bucket name may not work for you since buckets are unique globally in AWS, so you must give it a unique name.
 resource "aws_s3_bucket" "terraform_state" {
   bucket = "dev-terraform-bucket"
   # Enable versioning so we can see the full revision history of our state files